-One thing i would like to praise this game for is the macro system i slightly mentioned above.
-You can make sets of pre-determined moves for your characters to use each round it battle, save them and use them over and over again.
+One thing I would like to praise this game for is the macro system I slightly mentioned above.
+You can make sets of pre-determined moves for your characters to use each round in battle, save them and use them over and over again.
 For example, instead of issuing commands to all characters you can choose a macro you built like: Attack, Attack, Sar, Gifoi, attack(yeah the abilities have weird names but those are basically fire and heal).
 Another example is what you commonly do at the beginning of boss fights: Attack, Barrier(mag def up), Saner(agility up), Deban(phys def up), Attack.

 This system is very easy and comfortable to use and saves you the time and effort of always putting in the commands manually.

 Phantasy Star IV really shines in the visuals department.
 Just look at the pictures above and that should be enough proof.
 The battle screen and monsters look amazing and the animated stills in the cutscenes really shine and to this day still look good.
 The world map sprites do not look anything fantastic but they are good enough.
 The visuals are not as revolutionary as the Phantasy Star 1 graphics were in Master System and NES days but they still are one of the best in the 16-bit era.